blackdataca/VlcBatchConvertCommand/README.md

 The script can be re-run safely, it skips converted files.

 ## If interrupt the script during execution
-By Ctrl-C or bad file, delete the unfinished output file (if file is still in use, use PowerToy to investigate), then re-run the script again.
+By Ctrl-C or bad file, delete the unfinished output file (if file is still in use, use PowerToys to investigate), then re-run the script again.